 - What is the route of the Bernina Express?

-- Commonly asked questions about the Bernina Express Scenic train
+- PLUS answers to the most commonly asked questions about the Bernina Express Scenic train itself.

 WHAT IS THE BERNINA EXPRESS?

-The Bernina Express is a 4 hour scenic train journey running both directions between Tirano in Italy and Chur in Switzerland.
-The route covers 144 km and includes 55 tunnels and 196 bridges.
-At the highest point the train is at 7392 feet above sea level.
+The Bernina Express is a 4-hour scenic train journey running in both directions between Tirano in Italy and Chur in Switzerland.
+The Bernina Express route covers 144 km and includes 55 tunnels and 196 bridges.
+At the highest point, the train is at 7392 feet above sea level.

-The railway was built between 1896 and 1904 and is operated by the Rhaetian Railway.
-The route was declared a UNESCO World Heritage Site in 2008 – the Rhaetian Railway in the Albula / Bernina Landscapes.
+The railway was built between 1896 and 1904 and is operated by the rhätische Bahn railway.
+The Bernina Express route was declared a UNESCO World Heritage Site in 2008 – the Rhaetian Railway in the Albula / Bernina Landscapes.

-Part of the route of the Bernina Express is also shared with the equally famous Swiss scenic train the Glacier Express.
+The Bernina Express also shares part of the same route with the equally famous Swiss scenic train the Glacier Express

 WHAT IS THE BERNINA EXPRESS ROUTE?

-Handily there are free guides available on the train too so you can follow your route and identify where you are along the way.
+Handily there are free guides available on the train too so you can follow your Bernina Express route and identify where you are along the way.

 TIRANO TO POSCHIAVO

-Once you leave the station the train climbs up the Tirano Valley passing Lake Poschiavo.
+Once you leave the station the Bernina railway train climbs up the Tirano Valley passing Lake Poschiavo.